heber-silva/CKA-Obsidian-Vault/Security/Multi-tenancy.md

 Conversely, there are also advantages to assigning namespaces at the tenant level, not just the workload level, since there are often policies that apply to all workloads owned by a single tenant.
 However, this raises its own problems.
 Firstly, this makes it difficult or impossible to customize policies to individual workloads, and secondly, it may be challenging to come up with a single level of "tenancy" that should be given a namespace.
 For example, an organization may have divisions, teams, and subteams - which should be assigned a namespace?

-To solve this, Kubernetes provides the [Hierarchical Namespace Controller (HNC)](https://github.com/kubernetes-sigs/hierarchical-namespaces), which allows you to organize your namespaces into hierarchies, and share certain policies and resources between them.
+To solve this, Kubernetes provides the [Hierarchical Namespace Controller (HNC)](HNC)), which allows you to organize your namespaces into hierarchies, and share certain policies and resources between them.
 It also helps you manage namespace labels, namespace lifecycles, and delegated management, and share resource quotas across related namespaces.
 These capabilities can be useful in both multi-team and multi-customer scenarios.

 Other projects that provide similar capabilities and aid in managing namespaced resources are listed below.

 #### Multi-team tenancy[](https://kubernetes.io/docs/concepts/security/multi-tenancy/#multi-team-tenancy)

 **Note:** This section links to third party projects that provide functionality required by Kubernetes.
 The Kubernetes project authors aren't responsible for these projects, which are listed alphabetically.
-To add a project to this list, read the [content guide](https://kubernetes.io/docs/contribute/style/content-guide/#third-party-content) before submitting a change.
-[More information.](https://kubernetes.io/docs/concepts/security/multi-tenancy/#third-party-content-disclaimer)
+To add a project to this list, read the [](https://kubernetes.io/docs/contribute/style/content-guide/#third-party-content) before submitting a change. [](https://kubernetes.io/docs/concepts/security/multi-tenancy/#third-party-content-disclaimer)

 - [Capsule](https://github.com/clastix/capsule)
 - [Multi Tenant Operator](https://docs.stakater.com/mto/)